 The first difficulties we coped with related to the client’s IT infrastructure not being built on mainstream technologies like Docker for the build environment or Kubernetes for container orchestration.
 Although their infrastructure was based on Amazon Web Services, Puppet and some of their proprietary tools (including their own configuration application) left little room for quick deployment optimization.
 Intellias engineers spent a good amount of time investigating dependencies and how these tools worked together.
-As a result, our team improved the time-to-market value for the visualization service by optimizing deployment and production validation processes from 1.5 to 2 hours to merely 25 to 40 minutes on average.
+As a result, our team improved the time-to-market value for the spatial data visualization services by optimizing deployment and production validation processes from 1.5 to 2 hours to merely 25 to 40 minutes on average.

 Tackling ongoing issues of our client’s existing customers is another responsibility of the Intellias team.
 One of our client’s customers, a tech company offering geodata-powered data services for advertisers, had problems with our client’s storage performance.
 Based on AWS Redshift, the data warehouse worked great with infrequent large queries but lagged when executing multiple small queries.
 Our task was to come up with a proof of concept comparing the throughput of AWS Redshift and AWS RDS PostgreSQL for multiple small queries.
 Our conclusions made our client rethink their product investment strategy.
 It became clear that their product audience could be extended from big businesses to small companies and individual consumers.